Karen Allington Psychodynamic Counsellor/Psychotherapist. BACP Registered.

 With greater understanding you will feel more in control of your life and be able to make better choices for yourself.
 In this way you will discover a greater sense of personal freedom and will find a more fulfilling way of living.

-If you contact me we can arrange an initial meeting which lasts for about one and a half hours.
+If you contact me we can arrange an initial meeting which lasts for about 90 minutes.
 This is an opportunity for us to see if we feel we could work together.
 It gives you space to talk about your difficulties and we can consider if counselling or psychotherapy may feel right for you at this time.
 If so, I can arrange ongoing weekly sessions.

 I see individuals once a week at the same time each week.
 For some people, as the work deepens, it can be helpful to come twice a week.